amckennafoster/nbidata/docs/workflow/workflow.md

 **Definitions of Roles**

-- Researcher: The person or representative of the group of people that produced research outputs that are within the scope of the Repository.
+- Researcher: The person or representative of the group of people who produced research outputs that are within the scope of the Repository.

 - Wrangler: The NBI committee member who facilitates an NBI funded (or other) researcher's work and has the most knowledge of the individual project.

-- Uploader: The NBI committee member who is responsible for uploading each year's worth of research outputs.
+- Uploader: The NBI committee member who is responsible for uploading each year's worth of research outputs along with any outputs with expired embargoes.

 **Researcher Responsibilities:**

 Submit a report and metadata form one year after receiving funds from NBI and choose one option for dataset(s):
 1. Submit data with report for publication.
 2. Submit data with report and agree to the default two year embargo period for publication, or arrange a different embargo timeline.
-3. Submit a report only and agree to submit data within two years at which point it can be further embargoed.
+3. Submit a report only and agree to a custom embargo time period.

 **NBI Responsibilities:**